Online Smoothed Demand Management: Problem Formulation

-In the rest of this paper, we present results for the \OSDMS and \OSDMT problems using the decreasing monotone delivery cost case defined in \sref{Def.}{def:osdm-delivery-pd-monotone}(b), because it is the most challenging case to analyze: in \autoref{thm:osdm-decreasing-worse-increasing}, we show that given the same values of $c$ and $\varepsilon$, the best achievable competitive ratios for the increasing case in \sref{Def.}{def:osdm-delivery-pd-monotone}(a) imply it is a strictly easier problem than the decreasing case.
-Thus, our results primarily focus on this ``hard case'' and hold for the general monotone definition in \sref{Def.}{def:osdm-delivery-pd-monotone}.
-We note that setting the delivery cost according to \sref{Def.}{def:osdm-delivery-pd-monotone}(b) with $c > 0$ results in a non-convex (bilinear) objective in \eqref{eq:osdm-objective} due to the dependence on $s_{t-1}$.\footnote{The online problem is unaffected by non-convexity because the state $s_{t-1}$ is a fixed value at time $t$ (not a decision variable).}
+{ Several alternative delivery cost models are ``covered by'' \sref{Def.}{def:osdm-delivery-pd-monotone}---for instance, setting $c = 0$ recovers a price-dependent delivery cost that is \textit{constant} as a function of the storage state.
+Similarly, a reasonable alternative model might be a delivery cost that \textit{is} state-dependent but doesn’t depend on the price $p_t$---such a model is captured as a simpler sub-case of \sref{Def.}{def:osdm-delivery-pd-monotone}, and our algorithm (see \autoref{sec:alg}) would directly capture any such simpler cases.
+In the rest of the paper, we primarily give results for the \OSDMS and \OSDMT problems using the \textit{decreasing} monotone delivery cost case defined in \sref{Def.}{def:osdm-delivery-pd-monotone}(b), because it is the most challenging case to analyze. \autoref{thm:osdm-decreasing-worse-increasing} shows that given the same values of $c$ and $\varepsilon$, the best achievable competitive ratios for the increasing case in \sref{Def.}{def:osdm-delivery-pd-monotone}(a) imply it is a strictly easier problem than the decreasing case.
+Thus, our results primarily focus on this ``hard case,'' holding for the general monotone definition in \sref{Def.}{def:osdm-delivery-pd-monotone} and any simpler subcases of it.} We note that setting the delivery cost according to \sref{Def.}{def:osdm-delivery-pd-monotone}(b) with $c > 0$ results in a non-convex (bilinear) objective in \eqref{eq:osdm-objective} due to the dependence on $s_{t-1}$.\footnote{The online problem is unaffected by non-convexity because the state $s_{t-1}$ is a fixed value at time $t$ (not a decision variable).}